kevinyluo/kevinyluo.github.io/index.md

     <img src="images/webgl2.gif" width="500"/>
 </p>

-Fully interactive and dynamic block world written with `WebGL` and `JavaScript`.
+Fully interactive and dynamic block world.
+The goal of this project was to create a world with realistic lighting and textures.
 All objects are constructed using webGL triangles, and the lighting is calculated using the diffuse lighting model.
+The project incorporated the following technologies: - WebGL - HTML5 - CSS - JavaScript

 ---